pmgfernandes04/pmgfernandes04/README.md

 ###

-<p align="left">📚 I'm currently ending a bachelor in Artificial Intelligence and Data Science in FCUP<br>🎲 Fun fact: Can solve a Rubik's cube in under a minute</p>
+<p align="left">📚 I'm currently ending a bachelor in Artificial Intelligence and Data Science in FCUP<br>🎲 Fun fact: Can solve a Rubik's cube in under 45s</p>

 ###